madmonkey71/TripleT-Flight-Firmware/README.md

 - **Multi-sensor Integration**: Fuses data from GPS, barometer, accelerometer, and 9-DOF IMU.
 - **Flight State Machine**: A sophisticated 14-state machine manages the entire flight profile.
 State transitions are handled automatically based on sensor data and pre-configured thresholds:
     - **Liftoff (ARMED to BOOST)**: Transition occurs when the overall acceleration magnitude exceeds the configurable `BOOST_ACCEL_THRESHOLD` (default: 2.0g), indicating launch.
-    - **Motor Burnout (BOOST to COAST)**: Transition occurs when the overall acceleration magnitude drops below the configurable `BOOST_TO_COAST_ACCEL_DROP_THRESHOLD` (default: 1.0g), signaling that the motor has ceased thrusting and the vehicle is entering the coast phase.
+    - **Motor Burnout (BOOST to COAST)**: Transition occurs when the overall acceleration magnitude drops below the `BOOST_TO_COAST_ACCEL_DROP_THRESHOLD` (default: 1.0g), signaling that the motor has ceased thrusting and the vehicle is entering the coast phase.
     - **Apogee Detection & Recovery**: The system detects apogee when altitude stops increasing and begins to decrease (see "Redundant Apogee Detection" below).
 Upon apogee, parachute deployment sequences are initiated to ensure safe recovery.
 - **State Persistence & Recovery**: Automatically saves the flight state and critical data (max altitude, launch altitude) to EEPROM.
 In case of power loss, the firmware attempts to resume the flight in a safe state (e.g., resuming in `DROGUE_DESCENT` if power was lost during ascent).
 - **PID-based Actuator Control**: A full 3-axis PID controller is implemented to manage hardware actuators (e.g., servos).
 The controller's core logic is in place, ready for a functional guidance engine to provide it with targets.
 - **SD Card Logging**: Logs a comprehensive set of data points to a CSV file on the SD card, including sensor readings, flight state, and timestamps.
+If the SD card is not present at startup, logging is automatically disabled, and the system proceeds without entering an error state.
 - **GPS/Barometer Calibration**: Calibrates the barometric altimeter using GPS data for accurate altitude-above-ground-level (AGL) readings.
 - **Error Handling**: Includes watchdog timers and sensor initialization checks.
-(Note: In-flight sensor health monitoring is not yet fully integrated with the state machine).
+If the system enters an `ERROR` state (e.g., due to a sensor failure), the `clear_errors` command can be used to attempt a return to the `PAD_IDLE` state if the underlying issue is resolved.
 - **Interactive Serial Interface**: A command-driven system for real-time data monitoring, configuration, and diagnostics.
 - **Vehicle Orientation Detection (PAD_IDLE)**: Upon entering the `PAD_IDLE` state, the firmware attempts to determine the vehicle's vertical axis using accelerometer data (primarily from the ICM-20948).
 The axis (X, Y, or Z) that measures approximately +/-1g is identified as the vehicle's vertical orientation.
 This information, including the identified axis index (`verticalAxisIndex`) and the measured gravitational force (`verticalAxisMagnitudeG`), is logged for analysis and can aid in understanding pre-launch setup.